-My primary areas of interest include media theory and media history, the novel, modernism, contemporary literature, the Gothic, and the history of the book.
+My primary areas of interest include media theory and media history, modernism, the novel, twentieth- and twenty-first-century literature, the history of the book, and the Gothic.

 I am currently working on two book projects.

 The Audio Uncanny: Sound Recording and Gothic Fiction shifts the focus of Gothic studies from the textual and visual to the aural.
 Demonstrating that the history of sound has had a profound influence on representations of the supernatural, The Audio Uncanny argues that Gothic narratives that post-date sound recording have consistently figured sound both as an index to the real and as inherently ghostly.
 These narratives leverage sound in two ways: first, to provide a means of determining whether the apparently impossible supernatural phenomena within their diegetic worlds actually exist; and, second, to perpetuate the conceit that these fictional narratives are documentary accounts of real events.
 These Gothic narratives, in other words, use sound to render ontological claims doubly suspect, interrogating what it means to distinguish fact from fiction.
-After describing sound’s importance to early Gothic novels, The Audio Uncanny proceeds chronologically from the age of the phonograph, through radio and recorded books, up to digital podcasts.
 I analyze audio narratives as well as written texts, showing that these Gothic fictions are in dialogue with the epistemological claims made for sound by spiritualists, paranormal investigators, and early users of sound media.

 For more information about my work, see “Publications.”